l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 Once the device is booting up you can login with root (no password).

 Alpine has a neat tool to configure a new system.
-It asks few questions about keyboard layout and timezone, also makes you create a root password.
+It asks a few questions about keyboard layout and timezone, also makes you create a root password.

 ```bash
 setup-alpine
 ```

-Once setup-alpine is done you need to change few things around because up to this moment you operated on the FAT partition.
-After updating the system and adding cfdisk you can create a new partition and use the remaning space on the SD card to have a proper system.
+Once setup-alpine is done you need to change a few things around because up to this moment you operated on the FAT partition.
+After updating the system and adding cfdisk you can create a new partition and use the remaining space on the SD card to have a proper system.
 In cfdisk, select “Free space” and the option “New”.
 It suggests using the entire available space, just press enter, then select the option “primary”, followed by “Write”.
 Type “yes” to write the partition table to disk, then select “Quit”.

 ```bash
 apk update